-Townscape Receptor Description of change Impact Chalk Lane Conservation Area See 6.2.1 See 6.2.1 Woodcote Conservation Area See 6.2.2 See 6.2.2 Millennium Green The proposed development would have no direct, physical impact on this area but would cause a perceptible change in the quality and townscape character receptor due to additional height and massing being introduced within the setting to the north.
-The proposals step down in height towards the residential boundaries and along Woodcote Green Road.
-This alongside the use of landscaping and the palette of materials helps the buildings assimilate with the verdant setting of the Green and partly mitigates impact.
-Moderate Adverse The Schnadhorst Memorial Ground and residential area to north-east The scale and type of institutional buildings already occupying the surrounding hospital site coupled with the intervening distance and trees which line the Memorial Ground and Woodcote Road, mean that the Proposed Development would be accommodated comfortably while neither contributing to nor notably contrasting with the baseline characteristics of the townscape receptor.
+Townscape Receptor Description of change Impact Chalk Lane Conservation Area See 6.2.1 See 6.2.1 Woodcote Conservation Area See 6.2.2 See 6.2.2 Millennium Green The proposed development would have no direct, physical impact on this area but would introduce a contemporary form, additional height and massing within its setting, resulting in a minor impact.
+The proposals step down in height towards the residential boundaries and along Woodcote Green Road and have been set back from the roadside to allow additional planting.
+This alongside the use of high quality landscaping, trees and the palette of materials helps the buildings assimilate with the verdant setting of the Green and partly mitigates impact.
+Minor Adverse/ Negligible The Schnadhorst Memorial Ground and residential area to north-east The scale and type of institutional buildings already occupying the surrounding hospital site coupled with the intervening distance and trees which line the Memorial Ground and Woodcote Road, mean that the Proposed Development would be accommodated comfortably while neither contributing to nor notably contrasting with the baseline characteristics of the townscape receptor.
 Negligible Dorking Road and residential areas to the north The scale and type of institutional buildings already occupying the surrounding hospital site coupled with the intervening distance mean that the Proposed Development could be accommodated comfortably while neither contributing to nor notably contrasting with the baseline characteristics of the townscape receptor which is noted as mixed.
 Negligible Residential area to the west of study site and lining Woodcote Green The proposed development would have no direct, physical impact on this area but would cause a perceptible change in the quality and townscape character receptor due to additional height and massing being introduced within the setting to the east.
 The way the proposals have been designed to step down in height towards the residential boundaries along with the use of high quality landscaping and palette of materials which have been designed to help the buildings assimilate with their settings helps to mitigate impact.
-Minor/ Moderate Adverse Stamford Green Public Open Space No perceptible change to the townscape receptor.
+Minor Adverse Stamford Green Public Open Space No perceptible change to the townscape receptor.
 No impact